20squares/credible-commitments/credible-commitments/README.md

     - [Sanity checks](#sanity-checks)
 # Summary

 In this FRP we focused on modelling some of the thoughts experiments around prisoner's dilemma with credible commitments as detailed in [Xin's research](https://docs.google.com/presentation/d/1on6OpmjEuFQ5HQOx6b6JjWzUHZx5pBoWbxVJyKAFS_c/edit#slide=id.p).
+We then generalized these experiments to a more tangible case involving frontrunning and swaps in a *automatic market maker (AMM)*.

 ## Analytics results

 We verified that everything that was supposed to be an equilibrium is indeed an equilibrium:

-- In the original prisoner's dilemma, the equilbrium is `(Defect, Defect)`;
+- In [Vanilla prisoner's dilemma](#vanilla-prisoners-dilemma), the equilbrium is `(Defect, Defect)`;
-- In the prisoner's dilemma with commitment device, the equilibrium is `(Cooperate, Cooperate)`;
+- In [Prisoner's dilemma with a commitment device](#prisoners-dilemma-with-a-commitment-device), the equilibrium is `(Cooperate, Cooperate)`;
+- In [Prisoner's dilemma with branching](#prisoners-dilemma-with-branching), the equilibrium is choosing to play the commitment device version, and then `(Cooperate, Cooperate)`;
-- In the prisoner's dilemma where commitment is used as an extortion device, the equilibrium is again `(Cooperate, Cooperate)`, but the payoffs are obviousl skewed against the extorted player.
+- In [Prisoner's dilemma with extortion](#prisoners-dilemma-with-extortion), the equilibrium is again `(Cooperate, Cooperate)`, but the payoffs are obviousl skewed against the extorted player.
 As we expected, the equilibrium breaks when the extorted value makes the extorted player's payoff lower than the one it would have been by playing `Defect`.
-- Finally, in the prisoner's dilemma with a coordinator, we verified that the equilibrium for both players is trying to outbid each other to win the right to commit (frontrunning).
+- In [Prisoner's dilemma with a coordinator](#prisoners-dilemma-with-a-coordinator), we verified that the equilibrium for both players consists in trying to outbid each other to win the right to commit (frontrunning).

 Essentially, everything worked as expected, and we can say with certainty that the game-theoretic research we were tasked to model is formally sound.